-According to the above discussion, it appearances there appeares an intensive dependency of QD SSPL operations on spin injection and longer spin relaxation time.
-Using numerical rate equations, we demonstrate for the first time, the simultaneously effect of electron capture time and injected current polarization on TCDR and NSFI.
-It is then found that, the TCDR and NSFI increases by simultaneously electron capture time reduction and increase of injected current polarization.
+According to the above discussion, there appears an intensive dependency of QD SSPL operations on spin injection and longer spin relaxation time.
+Using numerical rate equations, we demonstrate for the first time, the simultaneous effect of electron capture time and injected current polarization on TCDR and NSFI.
+It is then found that, the TCDR and NSFI increase by simultaneous electron capture time reduction and increase of injected current polarization.
 This increase in TCDR and NSFI leads to lower power consumption and enhances the lasers dynamic performance.
 The maximum values obtained for TCDR and NSFI are 0.353 and 0.90, respectively.
-Spin-up optical gain term increases by with simultaneously rise of levels occupancy probabilities by spin-up electrons in QD and NH photon occupancies.
+Spin-up optical gain term increases with simultaneous rise of level occupancy probabilities by spin-up electrons in QD and NH photon occupancies.
 The maximum obtained Spin-up optical gain is 17.70.
-These results show that laser is a very promising candidate as emerging field based on colloidal semiconductor QDs typically II-VI, such as CdS, CdSe, ZnSe, and ZnTe [27, 28,29].
-By providing practical paths to new spin-based devices, we expect that studies of spin-lasers will also offer motivation to understanding of spin transport and magnetism.
+These results show that laser is a very promising candidate as emerging field based on colloidal semiconductor QDs typically II-VI, such as CdS, CdSe,

+ZnSe, and ZnTe [26, 27, 28].
+By providing practical paths to new spin-based devices, we expect that studies of spinlasers will also offer motivation to understanding of spin transport and magnetism.